marksofdespair/PetConnect-React/README.md

 - If you are adding on to the CSS, please label it and note what features it's affecting.
 - Add new pages in App.jsx and route them using syntax <Route path="/PAGENAME" element={<ELEMENT />} /> {/* Rout for ELEMENT */}
 - If they're not exported, don't Route them.
 It will cause the app to render a blank white page.
 Export the page and then route it.

+# KNOWN ISSUE

+- When cloning the repository, the [Page] ServiceSearch.jsx may be created as servicesearch.jsx and cause the page to break.
+Please check before running run dev so it works on startup C: